lvzxr/apb-reloaded/UI.md

  +GlobalDataStoreClasses="APBUserInterface.cUIDataStore_APBImages"

 # Modified kill feed
-When putting the modified kill feed in you will need to change ```<ENEMY COLOUR>, <TEAM COLOUR> and <MISC COLOUR>``` to a colour of your liking using the list provided on the 'APB Localization Resources' listed at the bottom of the Readme, once you've changed those you can just overwrite lines 104-149 if using my localization and lines 107-152 if using Flaws localization.
+When putting the modified kill feed in you will need to change ```<ENEMY COLOUR>, <TEAM COLOUR>, <MISC COLOUR1> and <MISC COLOUR2>``` to a colour of your liking using the list provided on the 'APB Localization Resources' listed at the bottom of the Readme, once you've changed those you can just overwrite lines 104-149 if using my localization and lines 107-152 if using Flaws localization.

 ## Stock kill feed layout (P1 Weapon P2)
 ```